Social Icons

 Directed by Francis Lawrence

-This is one of my favorite action horror films, after getting use to seeing Keanu Reeves as Neo in The Matrix I never expected to see him pull off another character that I would love.
-The thing i seem to like about this movie is how Keanu Reeves manages to keep his demeanour on the sad, weird don’t care attitude all throughout the movie, the world coming to an end didn’t even seem to move him, his selfish ambition to make heaven by all cause pushed him off the edge of sane behaviour to a point where you start to wonder if this guy is real.
+This is one of my favorite action-horror films.
+After getting used to seeing Keanu Reeves as Neo in The Matrix, I never expected to see him pull off another character that I would love.
+The thing I seem to like about this movie is how Keanu Reeves manages to keep his demeanor with a sad, weird, don’t-care attitude all throughout the movie.
+The world coming to an end didn’t even seem to move him.
+His selfish ambition to make it to heaven by any means pushed him to the edge of sane behavior to a point where you start to wonder if this guy is real.

-The film is based on a comic book character and the screenplay was done by Kevin Brodbin and Frank Capello, taking stories from the Hellblazer comic book, and the main plot elements were taken from the "Dangerous Habits" story arc and the "Original Sins" trade paperback.
+The film is based on a comic book character, and the screenplay was written by Kevin Brodbin and Frank Capello, taking stories from the Hellblazer comic book.
+The main plot elements were taken from the "Dangerous Habits" story arc and the "Original Sins" trade paperback.

-John Constantine is a character created by popular comic book writer/creator Alan Moore; the character was given his own comic book title, Hellblazer in 1988 and it was published by DC Comics under its Vertigo Comics imprint.
+John Constantine is a character created by popular comic book writer/creator Alan Moore.
+The character was given his own comic book title, Hellblazer, in 1988, published by DC Comics under its Vertigo Comics imprint.

-His quest led him to meet a troubled police detective, whose sister just committed suicide; while they work together to unravel the truth behind it, the stumble upon a plot for world destruction.
+His quest leads him to meet a troubled police detective, whose sister just committed suicide.
+While they work together to unravel the truth behind it, they stumble upon a plot for world destruction.

-Similarities and differences can be found in the portrayal of the character, from his appearance to the reason of his damnation.
-John Constantine is British in the comic book, other than the American as he is portrayed in the film.
-His reason for damnation was also changed in the film, his ability to see half breeds for who they really are (which is not an ability he posses in the comic book) was the reason he tried to kill himself leading to his damnation.
-In the comic book the reason for his damnation was his involvement in the summoning of a demon that killed a young girl.
+Similarities and differences can be found in the portrayal of the character, from his appearance to the reason for his damnation.
+John Constantine is British in the comic book, unlike the American version portrayed in the film.
+His reason for damnation was also changed in the film.
+In the movie, his ability to see half-breeds for who they really are (which is not an ability he possesses in the comic book) was the reason he tried to kill himself, leading to his damnation.
+In the comic book, the reason for his damnation was his involvement in summoning a demon that killed a young girl.

-Received with mixed reviews, Constantine is not one that many will like, but there is something about the after taste this movie gives you, the idea that an ongoing action packed battle is going on here on earth for the winning of souls, was fun to think of.
+Constantine was received with mixed reviews.
+It’s not a movie that many will like, but there is something about the aftertaste this movie leaves you with—the idea that an ongoing, action-packed battle is going on here on Earth for the winning of souls was fun to think about.

-The movie does have some inconsistency that looks too large that the makers actually missed it, they made God look a little weak, like things were going on and he just let it, also the devil being taken unawares by a coup, all this made it look like God and the Devil don’t have a hold on their minions.
+The movie does have some inconsistencies that are too large to ignore.
+For instance, they made God seem a little weak, as though things were happening and he just let it.
+Also, the Devil is taken unawares by a coup, making it seem like God and the Devil don’t have a hold on their minions.

 0 comments: